mohammad-awad-ds/Porjects_Collection_for_ML_NLP/README.md

 # Path-to-data-science
-This is a public repository to showcase my development as I become a data science.
-I will be posting notebooks that relate to my study and some of the projects I undertake.
+This is a public repository to showcase my development as I study data science.
+I will be posting jupyter notebooks that relate to my study and some of the projects I finish.